zeruishao/FedLoRE/README.md

 # FedLoRE

-This is the demo implementation of "FedLoRE: Communication-Efficient and Personalized Edge Intelligence Framework via Federated Low-Rank Estimation" (under review), the full version of this code with other comparison frameworks will be available soon.
+This is the demo implementation of "FedLoRE: Communication-Efficient and Personalized Edge Intelligence Framework via Federated Low-Rank Estimation" (under review), the final version of this code with other comparison frameworks will be available soon.

 ## Requirements
 Please run the following commands below to install dependencies.